 D-108.b: Reducing the Assessed Parent Share of Cost Due to Reductions in Income during the 12-Month Eligibility Period

-Boards must ensure that, pursuant to B-604.b, a new is assessed upon a parent’s report of a change in income, family size, or number of children in care that would result in a reduced assessment.
+Boards must ensure that, pursuant to B-604.b, a new PSoC is assessed upon a parent’s report of a change in income, family size, or number of children in care that would result in a reduced PSoC assessment.

-If the reported change in income is determined to be a substantial decrease in earnings, as defined in D-107.b, then the must be reassessed based on the new, lower reported income.
+If the reported change in income is determined to be a substantial decrease in earnings, as defined in D-107.b, then the PSoC must be reassessed based on the new, lower reported income.

-Boards must require documentation of a decrease in earnings when the is reduced.
-Additionally, Boards must ensure that the changes to the are documented in TWIST Counselor Notes or in the case file.
+Boards must require documentation of a decrease in earnings when the PSoC is reduced.
+Additionally, Boards must ensure that the changes to the PSoC are documented in the child care case management system .

 If a family member is no longer part of the household and his or her income was included in the household income, the parent’s written attestation of the change is sufficient documentation if other documentation cannot be obtained.
-The change must also be documented in TWIST Counselor Notes.
+The change must also be documented in the child care case management system.

 D-108.c: Using the Income Exception Report

-As described in TA Bulletin 276, Change 1, issued July 13, 2022, and titled “Child Care and Unemployment Insurance Early Warning Report and Child Care Income Report—Update,” the Child Care Income Exception Report is a tool to assist Boards in the oversight of CCDF funds.
+As described in TA Bulletin 276, Change 1, issued July 13, 2022, and titled “Child Care and Unemployment Insurance Early Warning Report and Child Care Income Report—Update,” and subsequent issuances, the Child Care Income Exception Report is a tool to assist Boards in the oversight of CCDF funds.
 The TWC FDCM Business Support department sends the report to Boards quarterly.
-The report to identify and assess customers who are potentially ineligible due to parental and/or custodial changes or underreporting of income that could place the family income over 85 percent of SMI.
+The aim of this report is to identify and assess customers who are potentially ineligible due to parental and/or custodial changes or underreporting of income that could place the family income over 85 percent of SMI.
 A customer identified in the report is not necessarily ineligible for services; the issue of eligibility may be established only after a thorough review of the customer’s case file and may involve contacting the customer for further information.

 Boards must use the Income Exception Report on a quarterly basis to identify customers who are potentially ineligible.
 Boards must be aware that if a customer appears on the Child Care Income Exception Report, care cannot be terminated based solely on the report.
 The contractor must reach out to the customer to determine if income exceeds 85 percent of SMI, accounting for fluctuations as described in D-107.c.

 If the parent does not respond, attempting contact with the employer is the next step.
 Contacting the employer may be the beginning of the fraud fact-finding process.
-All attempts at contact with the parent and/or employer must be clearly documented in TWIST Counselor Notes.
+All attempts at contact with the parent and/or employer must be clearly documented in the child care case management system.

 If it is determined that the parent currently exceeds 85 percent of SMI, taking into consideration fluctuations of income pursuant to the income calculation guidelines defined in Part D of this guide, then care must be terminated.
 If family income is not currently less than 85 percent of SMI at the time of staff assessment, then care must continue.